jonathan-k-shapiro/terraform-playground/README.md

   id = "rtb-0af99a6652c353641_0.0.0.0/0"
 }
 ```
-After subsequent destroy and re-creation, this was no long necessary for the newly created routes.
+After a subsequent destroy and re-creation, this was no long necessary for the newly created routes.
 Not sure why. :shrug: